turingschool/career-development-curriculum/module_two/agile_practices_and_leadership.md

 #### Agile in the Real World

 * GitHub's story
+* Digg.com
+  * Google tried to buy them for $200M in 2008
+  * After a failed launch of their new web site in 2010 (with little/no feedback loop), by the time 2012 rolled around:
+  * LinkedIn bought some of their patents for about $4M
+  * Washinton Post paid about $12M to hire the entire Digg team of employees
+  * The digg.com domain name, code and data, was sold to BetaWorks for $500,000
 * Eric Ries' "The Lean Startup"
 * [Agile Manifesto](http://agilemanifesto.org/), written in 2001 and has its merits and its flaws